Truly, Madly, Deeply (film): Plot

 Nina, an interpreter, is beside herself with grief at the recent death of her boyfriend, Jamie, a cellist.
-When she is on the verge of despair, Jamie reappears as a "ghost" and the couple are reunited.
+When she is on the verge of despair, Jamie reappears as a ghost and the couple are reunited.
 Nina is ecstatic.

-But Jamie tells her about his days while she is at work, and one dialogue suggests she should embrace the life around her; one of these is about a memorial plaque in a park about a dead child and how parents who read it feel an immediate, compelling need to hug their children.
+Jamie tells her about his days while she is at work, and one dialogue suggests she should embrace the life around her; one of these is about a memorial plaque in a park about a dead child, and how parents who read it feel an immediate, compelling need to hug their children.

-The returned Jamie also reminds her that he also irritated her, and as a ghost he manifests behaviours she'd have little patience for – turning up the central heating to stifling levels, moving furniture around and inviting back "ghost friends" to watch videos.
+Jamie reminds her that he also irritated her, and as a ghost he manifests behaviours she has little patience for – turning up the central heating to stifling levels, moving furniture around and inviting back "ghost friends" to watch videos.
 This infuriates her, and their relationship deteriorates.

-She meets Mark, a psychologist, to whom she is attracted, but she is unwilling to become involved with him because of Jamie's continued presence.
-Nina continues to love Jamie but is conflicted by his self-centered behaviour and ultimately wonders out loud, "Was it always like this?"
+She meets Mark, a psychologist to whom she is attracted, but she is unwilling to become involved with him because of Jamie's continued presence.
+Nina continues to love Jamie, but is conflicted by his self-centered behaviour and ultimately wonders out loud, "Was it always like this?"
 Over Nina's objections, Jamie decides to leave to allow her to move on.

-Towards the end of the film, Jamie watches Nina leave and one of his fellow ghosts asks, "Well?" and Jamie responds, "I think so...
+Towards the end of the film, Jamie watches Nina leave and one of his fellow ghosts asks, "Well?" and Jamie responds, "I think so ...
 Yes."
 At this point the central conceit of the movie has become clear: Jamie came back specifically to help Nina get over him by tarnishing her idealized memory of him.

 Production

 Minghella said he wrote the script specifically as "a vehicle for [Stevenson] to express all her talents.
 She plays piano, likes dancing and has a quirky side to her which she usually can't express in the classical parts she is asked for."
-The title comes from a word game played by the main characters, in which they challenge each other to by turns repeat and add to a series of adverbs describing the depths of their mutual affection.
-The working title for the film was 'Cello', a reference not only to the cello within the film, but also to the Italian word 'cielo' for heaven.
+The title comes from a word game played by the main characters, in which they challenge each other in turns to repeat and add to a series of adverbs describing the depths of their mutual affection.
+The working title for the film was Cello, a reference not only to the instrument within the film, but also to the Italian word for heaven, cielo.
 The film was made-for-TV, and produced in a 28-day shooting schedule for just $650,000.

 It was shot on location in London and Bristol, with external shots in Highgate and on the South Bank.
 Stevenson said in 2012 that it was the favourite role of her career, commenting that the shoot was like a party.